ruch1ks/Pictures-and-Pixels/README.md

   The Blur tool allows the user to blur the image using brushes of different sizes.
 Blurring is done by calculating the average color of a certain region of pixels and recoloring that region.

 # Installation
 This project requires Java 1.8 or higher.
 It can be cloned into and ran from any IDE of your choice.
+The main class is located in ImageEditor.java.